NASPE does not endorse the pages to which it links

 The Nomination Process for the 2017 NASPE Awards is Open!

-Please submit all entries by March 24, 2017.
+Please submit all entries THIS FRIDAY, March 31, 2017.
 Nomination forms are available for download below.

 It's Time to Start Planning for State Employee Recognition Day

 NASPE has updated the SERD Guide to make planning for the event easier.
 Download the guide and get suggestions, samples and resources to make your 2017 event the best ever.
 Click here to DOWNLOAD THE GUIDE .

 State Employee Recognition Day is an excellent opportunity to express appreciation to state employees at a time when their dedication is even more valued and appreciated.
 Recognition is a powerful motivator, and it contributes to higher employee morale, increases organizational productivity, and aids in recruitment and retention.